-Cash and cash equivalents in the balance sheet include short-term highly liquid investments with a maturity of less than 90 days from the date of acquisition.
+Cash and cash equivalents in the balance sheet include cash and short-term highly liquid investments with a maturity of less than 90 days from the date of acquisition.
 Amounts included are readily convertible to known amounts of cash and are subject to an insignificant risk of change in value.
 Restricted cash is recognized in other assets and includes cash and cash equivalents that are legally or contractually restricted with respect to withdrawal or use.
-As of December 31, 2021 and 2020, there were no restrictions on cash.
+As of December 31, 2022 and 2021, there were no restrictions on cash.